robcarver17/pysystemtrade/docs/userguide.md

 To summarise:

-- Individual account curves eithier in, or outside, a weighted group should be treated with caution.
+- Individual account curves either in, or outside, a weighted group should be treated with caution.
 But the entire portfolio curve is fine.
 - The portfolio level account curve for an unweighted group should be treated with caution.
 But the individual curves are fine.
 - With the exception of `pandl_for_trading_rule` the portfolio level curve for a weighted group is a proportion of the entire system capital.

-The attribute `weighted_flag` is set to eithier True (for weighted curves including `pandl_for_trading_rule`) or False (otherwise).
-All curve __repr__ methods also show eithier weighted or unweighted status.
+The attribute `weighted_flag` is set to either True (for weighted curves including `pandl_for_trading_rule`) or False (otherwise).
+All curve __repr__ methods also show either weighted or unweighted status.

 #### Testing account curves